ppy/osu-wiki/wiki/Tournaments/CWC/2025/en.md

 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same MAX% sum
 [^lb-grand-finals]: Losers bracket Grand Finals match
 [^grand-finals]: Grand Finals match
-[^showmatch]: Grand Fianls showmatch – All-star CWC players
+[^showmatch]: Grand Finals showmatch – All-star CWC players